dsquintana/metameta/README.md

 ## Usage

-Install the package
+### Install the package

 ``` r
 devtools::install_github("dsquintana/metameta")
 ```

-Calculate power for studies included in a published meta-analysis.
-Power for a range of “True” effect sizes are calculated: The reported summary effect size estimate, and a range of effects from 0.1 to 1 (in increments of 0.1).
+### Calculate power for studies included in a published meta-analysis.

+The `mapower_se` function can calculate power for a range of “true” effect sizes: The reported summary effect size estimate and a range of effects from 0.1 to 1 (in increments of 0.1).
 Here, we’re only showing the first 6 columns for the purposes of illustration, although the function calculates power for 11 true effect sizes in total.
+We’re also making our calculations based on reported effect sizes and standard errors

 ``` r
 library(metameta)